Want a no-nonsense guide to A-level exam success?

 Before you start revising

-- First figure out the exam technique This is one of the most important things about taking exams!
-Have a look at the past papers and mark schemes to see exactly what is needed.
+- Figure out the exam technique.
+This is one of the most important things about taking exams!
+Have a look at past papers and mark schemes to see exactly what is needed.
 This will allow you to know which questions are worth the most marks, which to spend the most time on, and the most common mistakes.

 Making revision easier

 - Make a revision time table.
 A revision planner or timetable is the first thing everyone tells you to do – for a good reason!
 It helps you to see the task ahead clearly and makes sure you spread your precious time sensibly and don't panic too much at the end.
 I made compulsory revision days, for example Sunday 4pm to 8pm with regular breaks was the compulsory day for me.
 You could also stick the timetable in a place where everyone can see e.g. on the fridge.
 This way no one will bother you, and if you're not revising your family will definitely remind you that you should be.